-Federal grants, state grants, and institutional grants may be applied to cover the cost of college housing.
-Private funds, such as the Jeannette Rankin Women’s Scholarship, may also be used to pay for housing.
+Federal grants, state grants, and institutional grants may be applied to cover the cost of college housing for college students.
+Private funds, such as the Jeannette Rankin Women’s Scholarship, may also be used to pay for student housing.

-Complete the FAFSA® (Free Application for Federal Student Aid) to receive financial aid from the government.
+Complete the FAFSA® to receive financial aid from the government.
 The application process is simple and can be completed in an afternoon.
 The FAFSA® gives you access to Pell Grants (up to $6,195), Federal Supplemental Educational Opportunity Grants (up to $4,000), Teacher Education Assistance for College and Higher Education Grants (up to $4,000), and Iraq and Afghanistan Service Grants (up to $5,920).
 All of these can be used for housing.

 You may receive additional grants and scholarships from your state of residence.
 In California, for example, you can apply for Cal Grants when you submit your FAFSA®.
 These awards go to high school seniors who will attend a California University.
 Check with your school’s financial aid department to see what state grants are available and whether you’re eligible to apply.

 Your school may also offer grants and scholarships to help cover student housing.
 Oakland University in Rochester, Michigan, for example, offers grants up to $4,000 specifically for housing to students in need.
 Again, you’ll need to check with your financial aid department to learn more about these opportunities, whether you’re eligible, and how you can apply.

 Emergency Housing Assistance